hamburger

 India’s largest hydroelectric power plant is the Koyna Hydroelectric Project, located near Patan in the Satara district of Maharashtra.
 It has a capacity of 1,960MW.
 The Koyna Project has four dams.
 Among these dams, the largest dam is constructed across the Koyna River.

 In Asia, India is the third largest electric power-producing country through Hydro-projects.
-Hydropower Plants in India can be classified based on the size of the power potential.
+Small hydropower projects in India are those holding a capacity of 25 MW or less.
+Hydro power plants are categorized differently in distinct countries depending on the size of the power potential.

 List of Hydro Power Plants in India